 Greene Hill Middle School is fortunate to be right in the midst of the vibrant Brooklyn arts community.
 Students are exposed to a wide variety of media and disciplines in the visual and performing arts, including drawing, painting, woodworking, dance, theater, and music.
 We have partnerships with Urban Glass (Glassworking) and the Brooklyn Music School (vocal and instrument lessons).

 Greene Hill School is committed to supporting children in self-initiated work from age 4-14.
 Middle school students will have many opportunities to follow their interests and delve into independent projects throughout the curriculum.
-Examples may include research projects on non-western civilizations during the middle ages, exploration and creation of an artifact based on colonial craft-making techniques, or a multimedia presentation on a civil justice issue.
+Examples may include research projects on non-western civilizations during the middle ages, a retelling of a Shakespeare story in a creative way, or a multimedia presentation on a civil justice issue.

 Community Service and Travel